 View all zip code tabulation areas and their boundaries in the US.
 Quickly determine the zip code in which a parcel resides.

-With nine different GIS base layers, nearly two dozen MapRight layers and countless styling and customization options, your MapRight maps can be as simple or complex as your needs require.
+With eight different GIS base layers, nearly two dozen MapRight layers and countless styling and customization options, your MapRight maps can be as simple or complex as your needs require.
 No matter what they look like though, we guarantee your maps will always be as easy to read as they are to share.
-If you want to see what MapRight is capable of, just take a look below at one of the half a million maps that have already been created on our platform.
+If you want to see what MapRight is capable of, just take a look below at one of the 2.5 million maps that have already been created on our platform.